sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Time and space complexity: big-O notation and practical cost
 - Designing an abstract data type with an opaque handle and a stable API boundary

+**Worked example:** a hash table and a binary search tree placed behind the same opaque interface, with lookup cost measured against each other as the data set grows.

 [🗒️Lecture Notes (HTML)](../files/c/Week_33_Trees_Hash_Tables_and_ADTs.html)

 ---